 Reversible Lace all day class

 We love lace!
 We love the feminine allure of lace shawls and wraps and cowls and scarves.
 But we do not love the wrong sides of these garments.
 Phooey!
 What’s a knitter to do?
 Did you know you can convert many stockinette-based lace patterns into reversible lace patterns?
 No, this is not double-knitting, but you should already be comfortable with 1×1 ribbing and lace knitting.
-In this all-day class we will cover reversible versions of all the basic lace maneuvers.
+In this all-day class we will explore this revolutionary technique by practicing reversible versions of all the basic lace maneuvers.
 While not every pattern can be converted, you will leave ready to work many of the patterns you already own as reversible lace!

 Skill level is intermediate.